 - Structures that are on scenic byways or that are over an environmental feature will require both internal and external stakeholder coordination in the selection of an appropriate crash tested parapet or railing. - If the roadway approaches do not have sidewalks, and the bridge is located within 1 mile of a school, park or playground, or is located within 1/2 mile of a developed area (residential or commercial), the bridge is a candidate for 5'-8" sidewalks and should be coordinated with both internal and external stakeholders.
 A developed area would consist of several homes grouped together along a section of highway, whereas a non-developed area could consist of woods or fields alongside of the road with only a few scattered homes set back from the edge of road.
 The Office of Planning and Preliminary Engineering (OPPE) should be contacted to determine if there are any future improvements planned for this area that would require widening the bridge.

 2.7 Existing Structures

-Consideration should be given to upgrading the existing parapet to a crash tested barrier alternative during bridge rehabilitations.
-Parapet upgrades should be considered on a case by case basis; however, several general guidelines are provided below:
+Consideration must be given to upgrading the existing parapet to a crash tested barrier alternative and to providing adequate structure protection during bridge rehabilitations.